The Vintage Page

 "What ?!?
 You are ageing beers in your cellar ?
 But you can't do this with beer !"

-That is about the standard reaction I get while talking about the fact I have more beer than wine bottles in my cellar.
+That is about the standard reaction I get since 25 years while talking about the fact I have more beer than wine bottles in my cellar.
 A normal reaction indeed in a country without beer culture.

 No, of course, not every beer is born to be cellared.
 In fact, 99.9% of all beers should be drunk fresh.
 And even with those that can be aged, you get no guarantee that the result will be good.
 Even a Château Latour can turn into vinegar if you are unlucky.